Black and White Buildings

 All new buildings on Knifesmithgate, apart from Swallows, had colonnades.
 They are probably inspired a visit to Chester by a council committee who were investigating the extension of the first floor buildings to provide shelter for shoppers in wet weather.
 The visit may have also influenced the black and white design.

-Black & White Pubs
+Black and White Pubs

 Many of the black and white buildings in the town were originally pubs.
 In the 1920s, licensing laws were being strengthened.
 Public houses could be closed down if they were not ‘fit for purpose’.